 Each literary work is prefaced by “Before You Read”—information about the author and the literary selection.
-Occasionally, there will be instructional information before students begin to study a section of readings, such as the “Introduction to the Short Story” pages at the beginning of the first unit in the Explorer Level; the “Focus on Reading” sections in many units of the Navigator Level that teach about understanding cause and effect, fact and opinion, the elements of a novel, and other such topics; and the “Historical Focus” sections throughout the Trailblazer Level that address the historical context of different literary movements.
+Occasionally, there will be instructional information before students begin to study a section of readings.
+For example, students will read the “Introduction to the Short Story” pages at the beginning of the first unit in Explorer Level.
+In Navigator Level, the “Focus on Reading” sections in many units teach about understanding cause and effect, fact and opinion, the elements of a novel, and other such topics.
+And the “Historical Focus” sections throughout the Trailblazer Level address the historical context of different literary movements.

-Definitions of unusual vocabulary words are at the bottom of the page where the word first appears.
-Other vocabulary words, italicized within the text, are included in a glossary, in vocabulary banks, and in exercises.
+Definitions of unusual vocabulary words are at the bottom of the pages where the words first appear.
+Other vocabulary words—italicized within the text—are included in a glossary, in vocabulary banks, and in exercises.

 At the end of each literary work, there are a number of activities to be completed.
 This is where lessons expand further into composition and other language arts skills.
-These activities include sections titled Check Quiz (comprehension questions), Literary Critique (literary analysis questions), Writing Workshop (many different writing assignments), Journal Workshop (personal reflections that students write in their journal), and Vocabulary Bank (a list of all vocabulary word from the story).
-Other activities that appear only sporadically in this section are Language Arts Workshop (unique activities for an area of language arts), Vocabulary Workshop (exercises for vocabulary words), Oral Interpretation (opportunities for public speaking, dramatic reading, or recitation) and Additional Enrichment (usually research and reports).
+These activities include sections titled Check Quiz (comprehension questions), Literary Critique (literary analysis questions), Writing Workshop (many different writing assignments), Journal Workshop (personal reflections that students write in their journal), Vocabulary Bank (a list of all vocabulary words from the story), and Vocabulary Workshop (exercises for vocabulary words).
+Other activities that appear only sporadically in this section are Language Arts Workshop (unique activities for specific language arts skills), Oral Interpretation (opportunities for public speaking, dramatic reading, or recitation), and Additional Enrichment (usually research and reports).
 The lengthier literary works used in these courses have one or more of these activities at a number of points rather than only at the end.